 Call or email today to schedule your consultation.

-The I-485 Form (Application to Register Permanent Residence or Adjust Status) is a form issued by U.S. Citizenship and Immigration Services (USCIS).
-It’s intended for foreign nationals who want to modify the status of their visa to permanent residence while living in the United States.
+Form I-485 (Application to Register Permanent Residence or Adjust Status) is issued by the U.S. Citizenship and Immigration Services (USCIS).
+It’s intended for foreign nationals who want to modify their visa status to permanent residence while living in the United States.

-Simply put, as a temporary visa holder, this form allows you to begin the process to obtain a green card without needing to go back to your home country.
-If USCIS approves your application, your green card request will be granted and your status will be modified from non-immigrant to immigrant.
-This grants you the right to work and reside in the U.S. indefinitely.
-You may also be eligible to apply for citizenship through naturalization.
+As a temporary visa holder, this form allows you to begin your green card application process without returning to your home country.
+If USCIS approves your application, your green card request will be granted, and your status will be modified from nonimmigrant to immigrant visa status.

 You can acquire a copy of Form I-485 on the USCIS I-485 page here.
 From there, you can download the form and print it.

-In addition to your completed I-485 Form, you will need to include a number of documents with your application.
-Your attorney will help you assemble these documents, which include the following:
+In addition to your completed I-485 “adjustment of status,” you must include several documents with your Form I-485 application.
+Your immigration attorney will help you assemble these documents, which include the following:

 - Two passport-style photos